f5devcentral/f5-velos-training/docs/velos_components_new.rst

 CX1610 Power Supplies and Controllers
 ------------------------------------

 The VELOS CX1610 comes standard with 6 power supplies.
 Additional power supplies can be added to provide N+1, or N+N redundancy.
-The initial version of VELOS supports AC power, and up to 12 power supplies (each with their own input) can be installed within the chassis.
+VELOS supports AC power, and up to 12 power supplies (each with their own input) can be installed within the chassis.
 A DC power version of the chassis is also available.
-Power supplies are removable from the front of the unit, by removing the LCD panel assembly.
+Power supplies are removable from the front of the unit, either at the top by removing the LCD panel assembly, or on the bottom of the chassis.

 .. image:: images/velos_components/cx1610lcd2.png